compujuckel/assettoserver-docs/docs/faq.md

   }
   ```

   - The `version` has to match the version shown in the `Author` field in the content tab of the car/track.
+    If the mod has no version, simply remove the `"version": "version here"` line.

   ![](./assets/eKKVEND.png)